jakeblackstone/AddrBookMVC/readme.md

 Any methods tagged @FXML are "injectable", meaning they play a role in updating the view.
 Because we don't want them being accessed beyond that, they are marked private, while non @FXML methods may be public

+ISSUES

+There remain some issues to be fixed.

+Persistence: If the XML file is deleted or data wiped by "reset", the app will throw a NPE.
+As it stores the last opened path in the file registry, I had to manually add tags to get it to launch again.

+Styling: The CSS parser seems to throw several errors, one asking to "Report a NPE", but it does not affect program execution

+First and last name: These are the minimum for a contact.
+If one is missing, it will ask for that before proceeding.
+If both are missing, it will only ask for last name.